SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 python train.py --batch_size 256 --learning_rate 1e-4 --other_hp 12345
 ```

 This at least solves the problem with configurability.
-However, we again can end up with loosing experiments if we are
+However, we again can end up with losing experiments if we are
 not careful.

 What we really want is some way to easy configure our experiments where the hyperparameters are systematically saved